M&M's: 1940–70s: Beginnings

 In 1949, the brand introduced the tagline "the milk chocolate that melts in your mouth, not in your hand".
 In 1950, a black "M" was imprinted on the candies giving them a unique trademark.
 It was changed to white in 1954.
-In the early 1950s, the Midwest Research Institute (now MRIGlobal) in Kansas City, Missouri, worked on behalf of the confection company to perfect a process whereby 3300 lb of chocolate centers could be coated every hour.
+In the early 1950s, the Midwest Research Institute, now MRIGlobal, in Kansas City, Missouri, worked on behalf of the confection company to perfect a process whereby 3300 lb of chocolate centers could be coated every hour.

 A peanut variety was introduced in 1954 and appeared only in the color tan.
 In 1960, the company added the yellow, red, and green colors.

 In the 1960s, an almond-centered variety was marketed and then withdrawn until a later reintroduction twenty years later.

 In 1976, the color orange was added to the mix to replace red, which was discontinued in response to the "red dye scare" over Red Dyes #2 and #4 having been evaluated as carcinogenic.
 Although the M&M's confections were made with the less controversial Red Dye #40, the public was wary of any food being dyed red.
-The red variety was reintroduced in 1987, however.
+The red variety was reintroduced in 1987.